casangi/casadocs/docs/tasks/task_importuvfits.rst

 .. _Description:

 Description
-   importuvfits task: Convert a UVFITS file to a CASA measurement set

-   Convert a UVFITS file to a CASA visibility data set.

    This is primarily designed for importing AIPS data into CASA, but also works for other UVFITS data (e.g., MIRIAD).